5004-SEA-Fa24-Geeng/final-project-final-project-8/README.md

 - How to run the application (Ask yourself, if you started here in the readme, would you have what you need to work on this project and/or use the application?
   )

+1. Clone the repository to your local machine.
+2. Navigate to the project directory in your terminal.
+3. Run the following command to run the app in your local machine:
+    ```bash
+    ./gradlew build # Linux/Mac
+    gradlew.bat build # Window
+    ```
+4. The app should be running on your local machine.
+Open your web browser and go to `http://localhost:8080` to access the application.

 # 📽️ Video Walkthrough
 <img src='img/foodwizard.gif' title='Video Walkthrough' width='' alt='Video Walkthrough' />